MyUNiDAYS/unidays-javascript/README.md

 #### Return

-A URL will be returned to you, which can then be used to call the UNiDAYS Tracking API.
+A URL will be returned to you which can be used to call the API.
+If successful a response with a status code of 200 OK will be returned.
+This will only work for `GET` requests.

 #### Example